Adam-Salem-Codes/Autonomous-Builder/README.md

 ## Known Bugs[^1] 🐜:
 The buttons on the UI don't show up immediately you will need to hover over the buttons before they show.
-Another bug after using the program the program incorrectly saves the information as "}}"
+Another bug rarely after using the program the program incorrectly saves the information as "}}".
+Another one is that if /build directory doesn't exist the program turns black and doesn't work at all.

 ---